SantanderMetGroup/notebooks/README.md

-An overview of the notebooks so far for courses and workshops:
+An overview of the notebooks used in courses and workshops:

 | notebook  | Institution | Course/Workshop | Session
 |---|---|---|---